Rotations PGY 2

 Second year residents begin their 3 year training in the treatment of outpatient patients at Boston Medical Center Outpatient Clinic.
 This training experience is a 1/2 day clinic where residents provide long-term care for patients using both psychotherapy and psychopharmacological treatments.
-Patients may transferred from senior residents, through the clinic referral system, or may come from resident cases on other services such as Emergency Psychiatry or Consultation-Liaison.
+Patients may transfer from senior residents, through the clinic referral system, or may come from resident cases on other services such as Emergency Psychiatry or Consultation-Liaison.
 Residents receive weekly clinical supervision for psychopharmacology and case management and a weekly educational psychotherapy supervision.
-A twice monthly team multidisciplinary team meeting provides additional oversight and ensures a diverse an active caseload for residents to begin the learning of two important and integrated components of psychiatric treatment and professional identity.
+Twice monthly multidisciplinary team meetings provide additional oversight and ensures a diverse and active caseload for residents to begin the learning of two important and integrated components of psychiatric treatment and professional identity.
 The major strength of starting outpatient psychiatric clinic the second year of residency is that it allows excellent continuity of patient care with a highly diverse patient population.

 Two rotations, each 4 weeks in duration, are designed to prepare residents for new systems of care proposed in national healthcare and currently in design in Massachusetts, a leader in healthcare innovation.
 One rotation is located at West Roxbury VA campus and one at Bedford VA.
 Both rotations build upon an existing clinic with an established embedded psychiatrist as part of the primary care team to deliver immediate psychiatric intervention and follow-up to meet the full spectrum of clinical care.
 Residents are a member of the team working closely with the integrated psychiatrist to conduct consultations, psychiatric assessment, and treatment with planned follow-up as indicated.